 A Brief History of the English Desk

-They were closely followed in the Queen Anne (1702 – 1714) period by the kneehole-writing table.
+These bureau desks were closely followed in the Queen Anne (1702 – 1714) period by the kneehole-writing table.
 This was a small desk with drawers either side of a kneehole, which was often fitted with a central cupboard.
 These were either veneered in walnut or provincially constructed of oak.

-It is not until the 1750’s that we start to see the pedestal desk that has become so popular today.
+It is not until the 1750’s that we start to see the pedestal and partners desk that has become so popular today.
 At this time the Caribbean islands made available mahogany, a wood which is richly figured and when polished and becomes a deep reddish brown colour.
 This wood was a luxury item and popularized by designers, such as Thomas Chippendale, who were working for wealthy patrons.
-Consequently most desks, which survive from the mid 18th century, were made for the country house library.
+Consequently most desks, which survive from the mid-18th century, were made for the country house library.
 They are often large, ornate, with carved embellishments, and command substantial prices due to their rarity.

 They were designed for domestic use in the more affluent household that could afford furniture specifically for writing.
 As writing tables became more popular with the growing middle classes in England, we start to see the introduction of the leather writing surface, which is a much more practical surface for a desk.
 The growth of industrialization and the proliferation of offices and administration roles in businesses lead to the development of the partners writing table where two people could share a desk or writing table with drawers to both sides.